DohaNaga/Off-target-P-ML/README.md

 ## III.
 Neural networks models
 - The script is tested under R version 3.5.1 in R studio version 1.1.456.

-- All scripts must be run from the NeuralNetwork directory
+- All scripts must be run from the NeuralNetworks directory

 ```sh
 #navigate to the NeuralNetworks folder